 Naturally, Johnny refuses and attempts a daring escape across the desert in the company of the beautiful Princess Shalimar (Mary Ann Mobley).
 Fran Jeffries plays double-crossing Aishah and looks like a cat-suited Batman baddie.

-The exotic locations (actually some of Hollywood’s most unconvincing backlot scenery) add a frisson of interest to the usual formula, but this is negated by the lacklustre plot and forgettable songs which make this another substandard entry in the screen career of Presley.
+The exotic locations (actually some of Hollywood’s most unconvincing backlot scenery) add a frisson of interest to the usual formula, but this is negated by the lacklustre plot and forgettable songs which make this another substandard entry in the screen career of Presley (his 19th movie).

 Harum Scarum is very primary-coloured, with dancing girls and galloping horses all over the shop, and even Presley’s manager, colonel Tom Parker, was alarmed by the film’s lack of coherence.

-Cult TV fans may recognise co-star Mary Ann Mobley as the first actress to play The Girl from UNCLE on the small screen before Stefanie Powers stepped into the role.
+Cult TV fans may recognise co-star Mary Ann Mobley (a former Miss America) as the first actress to play The Girl from UNCLE on the small screen before Stefanie Powers stepped into the role.

 Mary Ann Mobley